Skip to content

 $$\delta_{total} = \frac{PL^3}{3EI} + \frac{PL}{A_v G}$$

 The ratio of shear deflection to bending deflection scales roughly with \((\frac{d}{L})^2\).
-This means:
+In practice:

 $$\Gamma = \frac{12EI}{A_v G L^2}$$

 When \(\Gamma = 0\) (infinite shear area), you get the standard Euler-Bernoulli stiffness matrix.
-As \(\Gamma\) increases, the beam becomes more flexible.
+As \(\Gamma\) increases, the beam gets more flexible.
 The stiffness terms get multiplied by \(1/(1+\Gamma)\), which is always less than 1.

 • Standard floor beams and joists (\(L/d > 12\) typically)